-Only one of the four consolidation grants had ended as of October 31, 2013.
-The other three grants had been under implementation for 28 months, and were all at an advance stage of implementation.
-Although some key results have yet to be delivered, an overall picture of the impacts of the consolidation portfolio can be discerned.
-Despite unforeseen delays to specific activities due to factors beyond their control, the consolidation grantees all report good progress.
-What is particularly encouraging is the way in which the grantees have successfully leveraged additional funding to sustain activities beyond the end of the consolidation grants.
-Grantees also report that the results of the first phase of CEPF investment are being sustained and, in some cases, amplified.
+The consolidation grants achieved most of their expected impacts, despite some unforeseen challenges, which contributed to delays with certain specific activities.
+Besides implementing their grants successfully, the grantees leveraged significant additional funding to sustain activities beyond the end of the consolidation phase.
+Grantees also reported that the results of the initial investment phase were being sustained and, in some cases, amplified.
 For instance, in 2012, the Ecoregion Conservation Plan for the Caucasus was revised by the Caucasus Biodiversity Council, with the participation of stakeholders from the six Caucasus countries.
 By reflecting new priorities and the changing context for biodiversity conservation, this document, which forms the over-arching framework for regional conservation efforts in the hotspot, was made more relevant to stakeholders from government, NGOs and scientific institutions.

-The grant to CNF ended on September 30, 2012, and the project successfully met its objectives.
+The grant to CNF successfully met its objectives.
 CNF's mission is to protect the network of national parks and nature reserves in Armenia, Azerbaijan and Georgia by assuring recurring funding for their operations on a sustainable basis and promoting sustainable development around these protected areas.
-The fund was formally established in 2007, following funding commitments from WWF Germany, Conservation International (through the Global Conservation Fund), and the German government (through KfW and BMZ).
+The fund was formally established in 2007, with financial commitments from WWF Germany, Conservation International (through the Global Conservation Fund), and the German government (through KfW and BMZ).
 During the initial start-up and fundraising phase, support to CNF operations was provided by CEPF.
 CNF awarded its first grants to protected areas in 2010, starting with projects in Armenia and Georgia.

 The CEPF consolidation grant contributed towards the operating costs of CNF for a 15-month period, allowing the fund to conserve its endowment for grant making, and making investing in the fund a more attractive prospect to other donors, because a greater proportion of their funding would go to grant making.
-During 2012, with the additional support from CEPF and other donors, CNF was able to ramp up its grant making to €810,000, matched by €975,000 in co-financing from national governments in the southern Caucasus and tourism receipts.
+During 2012, with the additional support from CEPF and other donors,

+CNF was able to ramp up its grant making to €810,000, matched by €975,000 in co-financing from national governments in the southern Caucasus and tourism receipts.
 The fund supported 11 protected areas, comprising six in Armenia, four in Georgia and one in Azerbaijan (Shirvan National Park).
 The grant in Azerbaijan was very significant, as it marked an extension of the fund's operations into this country for the first time.
-The 11 protected areas supported in 2012 represent 22 percent of the 48 protected areas in the three countries, and cover 441,414 hectares out of the total 1.4 million hectare protected area network in the southern Caucasus.
+The 11 protected areas supported in 2012 represented 22 percent of the 48 protected areas in the three countries and covered 32 percent of the total 1.4 million hectare protected area network in the southern Caucasus.

-In addition to supporting the operations of CNF, the CEPF grant also supported its fundraising efforts, to grow the fund and allow it to support a greater proportion of the protected areas in the southern Caucasus countries.
+In addition to supporting the operations of CNF, the consolidation grant also supported its fundraising efforts, to grow the fund and allow it to support a greater proportion of the protected areas in the southern Caucasus countries.
 The main focus of CNF's fundraising efforts over the project period was European bilateral and multilateral donor agencies.
-In 2011, the fund secured $\notin 5.5$ million from the German government, in the form of a 20-year sinking fund.
-Over the project period, the fund pursued other funding opportunities, and is on the verge of securing $\notin 7$ million from a bilateral donor (BMZ), and in exploratory discussions with a number of others.
+In 2011, the fund secured $\[mathebox{\ensuremath{\mathfrak{C}}5.5}$ million from the German government, in the form of a 20-year sinking fund.
+Over the project period, the fund pursued other funding opportunities, and secured an additional $\[mathebox{\ensuremath{\mathfrak{C}}7}$ million from the German government.